 The Metallic Black look is what makes this wood-burning fireplace insert so attractive.

-However, the look isn’t the only thing that’s great about it.
-What I love about it is how there’s little to no smoke when you’re just starting the fire.
+However, the look isn’t the only great thing about it.
+I love that there’s little to no smoke when starting the fire.

 With Napoleon Fireplaces, you won’t have to worry about extra costs such as buying doors, trim, and blowers separately – you get the whole package at once.